jessy-ledu/jessy-ledu.github.io/_projects/(4) machine-learning-rna-prediction_embedded.md

 - **Standard constraints**: SHAPE gently reshapes helices and loops in line with experimental flexibility.
 - **Strong constraints**: exaggerated pseudo-energies generate unrealistic structures and artificially low MFE.

 This comparison highlights why recommended SHAPE parameters provide the most reliable balance between thermodynamics and experimental evidence.
-The reactivity values used in this section for the RNA measured in 2A3 and DMS experiments are the target values that this competition aims to model using machine learning and deep learning.
+The reactivity values used in this section for the RNA measured in 2A3 and DMS experiments are the target values this competition aims to model using machine learning and deep learning, and are strongly correlated with the RNA's 2D structure, such as loops.

-## RNA 2d Folding Notebook
+### RNA 2d Folding Notebook
 <a id="RNA folding-notebook"></a>

 Below, you can view the entire notebook used to generate the visualizations and interpretations: